 - Limited movement

-Dr. Stephen Smith explained that there are some machines that increase lymphatic flow.
-But he usually does not need to use those.
+Dr. Stephen Smith uses medical devices that increase lymphatic flow.
+But usually, lymphatic flow improvement can be accomplished without using those.
 He recommends using a product with a proteolytic enzyme called Enzyme Defense.
 A client can take it on an empty stomach.
 It breaks up the particles and makes the lymphatic fluid less viscous so it flows better.

 He also uses homeopathic remedies that are designed to do this as well.
 The combination usually improves lymphatic flow within a matter of days.
-Once a good lymphatic flow occurs, the body starts to detoxify.
+Once a good lymphatic flow occurs, it is safe for the body to detoxify.

 Learn more about the treatment for lymphedema from Dr. Smith in this video: